adamshephard/ODYN_inference/README.md

 - `run_odyn.py`: main inference script for ODYN, runs the below scripts consecutively (except heatmaps)
 - `dysplasia_segmentation.py`: transformer inference script
 - `epithelium_segmentation.py`: hovernetplus inference script
-- `oed_diagnosis.py`: script to diagnose a slide as OED vs normal (using output from above script)
+- [IN PROGRESS]`oed_diagnosis.py`: script to diagnose a slide as OED vs normal (using output from above script)
-- `feature_generation.py`: script to generate features for the final MLP model (using output from above script)
+- [IN PROGRESS]`feature_generation.py`: script to generate features for the final MLP model (using output from above script)
-- `oed_prognosis.py`: main inference script for geenrating the ODYN-score for predicting malignant transformation
+- [IN PROGRESS]`oed_prognosis.py`: main inference script for geenrating the ODYN-score for predicting malignant transformation
-- `heatmap_generation.py`: script to generate heatmaps (needs tidying up)
+- [IN PROGRESS]`heatmap_generation.py`: script to generate heatmaps (needs tidying up)

 ## Inference